 Bachelor of Science, Major in Kinesiology

 This degree prepares students to enter the field of Kinesiology.
 Graduates may be employed in work sites, hospitals, recreational facilities, and/or educational environments.
-Students may also go into graduate school in sport management, sport psychology, and other kinesiology-related advanced masters degrees, This degree requires a minor.
+Students may also go into graduate school in sport management, sport psychology, and other kinesiology-related advanced master's degrees.
+Students wanting to complete this degree 100% online will need to work with their advisor to schedule the online sections of classes.
+Not all classes are offered online, all semesters.
+Please contact the Department of Kinesiology if you have specific questions.
+This degree requires a minor.
 Students may select Sport Coaching as their minor.

 Additional information: Reference the Program Landing Page for additional information, such as cost, delivery format, contact information, or to schedule a visit.